 - a.
 In the event of a tie in a game or bracket play or the NYTS Qualifier Final, the "Penalty Shootout" system will be used to determine the winner. - b.
 The shootout will take place immediately following the completion of the game, on the same field. - c.
 General conditions will follow the procedures outlined below: - i.
 The Penalty shootout will be supervised by the game umpires and one experienced adult goal Judge. - ii.
 Players eligible to take part shall be restricted to those who were listed on the team entry form for the tournament or those who played the whole of the last qualifying match.
 All four players from each team must take the penalties.
 When there are more than four players on the roster the four players from each team, who played in the last chukker, will participate in the shootout procedure. - iii.
 Teams will draw for the order of taking penalties. - iv.
 Players will be kept on one side in team groups and called forward individually to take the penalty.
 ONLY the players who are participating and the umpires are allowed on the field.
 The player has only one hit at the ball and may not be defended. - v.
-Once the umpire has called "play" any contact with the ball will count as one hit.
+Once the umpire has called "play" any contact with the ball will count as one hit. - vi.
+Teams will take four 40-yard penalties as individual team players in the order of the draw i.e.; a member of team 1 will be followed by team vii.
+The team with the least number of goals will not qualify, and, if the teams are level after the penalties, players from each team shall continue in the same order to take one penalty each from the 60-yard line until one has less goals than the other having taken the same number of penalties.

-vi.
-Teams will take four 40-yard penalties as individual team players in the order of the draw i.e.; a member of team 1 will be followed by team 2, who will be followed by a member of team 1, etc. until all teams have completed their 40-yard penalties.
+2, who will be followed by a member of team 1, etc. until all teams have completed their 40-yard penalties.